Neymar: Music

 Neymar has become an icon in promoting Brazilian modern pop music, particularly Música sertaneja.
-The video in which Neymar dances in the Santos locker room dancing in front of teammates carrying his recorder making the round of the players and making them react to the tune of Michel Teló's hit "Ai se eu te pego!" went viral.
+The video in which Neymar dances in the Santos locker room in front of teammates carrying his recorder making the round of the players and making them react to the tune of Michel Teló's hit "Ai se eu te pego!" went viral.
 He made a point of performing his dance antics to the song after scoring goals in football games and appeared live with Teló in one of the latter's concerts.
 He also supported sertanejo singer Gusttavo Lima performing live with Lima on renditions of the singer's hits "Balada" and "Fazer Beber".
 In 2012, he made cameo appearances in the music video for yet another sertanejo hit "Eu Quero Tchu, Eu Quero Tcha" by João Lucas & Marcelo.
 In 2013, Neymar appeared on a rap music video, "País do Futebol" by MC Guimê.